Agricultural Marketing Service, USDA.

 There are approximately 1,205 producers of dried prunes in the production area and approximately 21 handlers subject to regulation under the marketing order.
 Small agricultural producers are defined by the Small Business Administration (13 CFR 121.201) as those having annual receipts of less than $750,000 and small agricultural service firms are defined as those having annual receipts of less than $5,000,000.

 Eight of the 21 handlers (38 percent) shipped over $5,000,000 worth of dried prunes and could be considered large handlers by the Small Business Administration.
-Thirteen of the 21 handlers (62 percent) shipped less than $5,000,000 worth of dried prunes and could be considered small handlers.
+Thirteen of the 21 handlers (62 percent) shipped less than $5,000,000 worth of dried prunes and Start Printed Page 40756could be considered small handlers.
 An estimated 32 producers, or less than 3 percent of the 1,205 total producers, would be considered large growers with annual incomes over $750,000.
 The majority of handlers and producers of California dried prunes may be classified as small entities.

-Summary of Rule Change Back to Top
+Summary of Rule Change

 This rule suspends for five years all provisions in the order and administrative rules and regulations concerning the prune reserve and voluntary producer diversion programs.
 These supply control programs have been and continue to be controversial in the industry.
 Furthermore, the industry has successfully reduced crop sizes through other means.
 Through industry and USDA funded tree pull programs, over 18,000 acres of prune plum trees have been removed, reducing production by at least 27,000 tons over the five-year suspension period.